Retirement Plan Basics

 - Slashing Taxes

-If you're a self-employed small business owner, you can stash much larger amounts of money into a tax-favored retirement plan than you could in a nonbusiness type savings account, like a traditional or Roth IRA.
+If you're a self-employed small business owner, you can stash much larger amounts of money into a tax-favored retirement plan than you could in a non-business type savings account, such as a traditional or Roth IRA.

 Here are some of the tax breaks you get by having a business retirement plan: